 The maximum limit for this feature is usually 20% which can mean 4 remaining hours of operation for an up-to-date Mac with healthy battery.
 For old Macs with a defective battery, you may like to set an even higher limit, however.
 Hold down the option key ⌥ and click on the numeric value next to the slider to unlock a wider range of possible settings.
 When you do this, you can set the warning threshold up to 66%.

 Battery Monitor can deliver the aforementioned kinds of notifications either via Notification Center or acoustically by voice (or both).
 You can control this by the check marks at Notification Center and Speech.
 Note that no notifications will occur if you disable both options.
 The types of notifications will be explained in more detail in the next section.

 Immediately after your computer has woken up from sleep mode, Battery Monitor won’t send notifications for some seconds.
 Operating system and monitor hardware need a certain time to recover from sleep mode which can temporarily result in wrong status information.
 Battery Monitor waits until the system has stabilized.

-Messages shown by the Notification Center of macOS are collected “at the right hand side behind” the screen and be disclosed by the respective icon in the upper right corner of the menu bar.
-In addition, banners or alert boxes can be shown on the standard screen during normal operation.
-You can setup the details as desired by using the pane Notifications in the application System Preferences of macOS.
-After Battery Monitor has sent at least one notification message, System Preferences will offer you the detail settings for the application.
+You can setup the details as desired by using the pane Notifications in the application System Settings of macOS (System Preferences in old versions).
+After Battery Monitor has sent at least one notification message, macOS will offer you the detail settings for the application.